danieldreier/puppet-factery/README.markdown

 ```

 If your module has a range of functionality (installation, configuration, management, etc.) this is the time to mention it.

 ## Setup

 ### What factery affects

+* PuppetDB will cry if you're enthusiastic with resource facts
 * A list of files, packages, services, or operations that the module will alter, impact, or execute on the system it's installed on.
 * This is a great place to stick any warnings.
 * Can be in list or paragraph form.